robusta-dev/robusta/docs/configuration/alertmanager-integration/index.rst

-For Robusta to :ref:`improve Prometheus alerts<Enhanced Prometheus Alerts>`, Robusta has to first receive those alerts from AlertManager.
-You can do this by
+For Robusta to :ref:`enhance Prometheus alerts<Enhanced Prometheus Alerts>`, you need to

-1. Configure a push integration to recieve alerts.
+1. Configure a push integration to receive alerts.
 2. Configure a pull integration for Robusta to reach out and pull in graphs from Prometheus, to define alert silences etc.

 **If you installed Robusta's** :ref:`Embedded Prometheus Stack` **then no configuration is necessary.**

 Common Methods